CyberFlameGO/svnpython/Doc/library/types.rst

    :class:`file`.

-.. data:: XRangeType
+.. data:: RangeType

-   .. index:: builtin: xrange
+   .. index:: builtin: range

-   The type of range objects returned by :func:`xrange`; alias of the built-in :class:`xrange`.
+   The type of range objects returned by :func:`range`; alias of the built-in :class:`range`.

 .. data:: SliceType